 3. Empower your child by helping her keep "failure" in perspective.

 Children create beliefs about the world from every experience they have.
 When things don't work out as they had hoped, they often draw global conclusions.

-That' why "I got all these words wrong" can easily become "I'm just no good at spelling...
+That's why an observation like "I got all these words wrong" can easily become a conclusion like "I'm just no good at spelling...
 I'm not a good student...
 I'm dumb."